Get 24/7 help via live chat

 Also see the Archivist/History Librarian's Finding Historical Newspaper Articles guide.

-If an article's full text is not available in a database, click to see if it is available in other databases or in the libraries' print or microform collections.
+If an article's full text is not available in a database, click Find It button to see if it is available in other databases or in the libraries' print or microform collections.
 Or, use Journal Search for a journal, magazine or newspaper title to learn whether and where you may find its full text articles.
 See also the "How to Use Find It and the Journals Search" guide.

 Use these commands in ProQuest databases to search within publications: